profsmith89/ctps/_sources/chap16.md

 print(q)
 ```

 While my IDE editor will flag many types of syntax errors by placing a red squiggly line under the offending syntax, it doesn't indicate that there's anything wrong in this script.
 However, when I ask the Python interpreter to run it, it raises a `ZeroDivisionError` exception on line 4.
-This is a runtime error, but why did I have to run the script to discover it?[^fn2]
+This is a runtime error, but why did I have to run the script to discover it?[^fn3]

-You might think that it would be fairly straightforward to perform a string search over the script looking for instances of `'/0'`, or something like it with some flexibility in the whitespace between the characters.
+You might think that it would be straightforward to perform a string search over the script looking for instances of `'/0'`, or something like it with some flexibility in the whitespace between the characters.
 And with this thought, you've started to design a static analysis for finding divide-by-zero errors.

-Division by the constant `0` is a fairly obvious, but how might you catch, without running it, the divide-by-zero error in the next code block?
+Division by the constant `0` is obvious, but how might you catch, without running it, the divide-by-zero error in the next code block?

 ```{code-block} python
 ---